January 19, 2023 | Article | 7 min Business insights

 Change, however, always has some pushback.
 Ocean carriers are arguing that the new rules—especially for demurrage and detention fees—will make bottlenecks at ports more common and add another level of complexity to their work.

-Prepare for an Uncertain Future Today With Bank of Blue Valley
+Prepare for an Uncertain Future Today With Bank of Blue Valley, a division of HTLF Bank

 The issues that congested ports reflect global economic forces beyond one industry or country's control.
 Increased consumer demand and longstanding issues surrounding the loading and unloading of cargo were already creating some concerns.
 The Covid-19 pandemic—a rare black swan event—was the catalyst that created a logistics nightmare.
 It also showed the whole world how intricately we are all connected.
 We are all affected by what happens not only in our own homes but around the globe.